-Drive approximately four hours to Litchfield National Park which covers 146,000 hectares.
+Drive approximately four hours to Litchfield National Park which covers 360,773 acres (146,000 hectares).
 The first thing you’ll see upon entering is an expanse of two-metre high magnetic termite mounds that are cleverly constructed by the little mites at the perfect angle to protect them from the searing sun.

 While there are numerous bushwalking trails to explore, many of Litchfield’s star attractions can be accessed by car.
 The Florence Falls are undoubtedly the jewel of the park, with magnificent double waterfalls cascading into a fresh swimming hole.
 An easily accessible viewing platform gives ample opportunity for some panoramic photos and you can catch glimpses of wallabies and wallaroos as you enjoy lunch by the falls.

-Next up is the three kilometre (two miles) Florence Creek Walk which will take you about 90 minutes to complete.
+Next up is the two mile (three kilometre) Florence Creek Walk which will take you about 90 minutes to complete.
 Beginning at the Florence Falls picnic area, the walk will take you through beautiful bushland to Buley Rockhole, where you can laze in the rock holes and swim by the waterfalls.

 The sheer height of the Tolmer Falls makes it another worthwhile stop in your journey through Litchfield.
-The lookout is accessible from the carpark, and from there you can undertake the one and half kilometre (0.9 miles) scenic walk back to the carpark through sandstone country and along Tolmer Creek.
+The lookout is accessible from the carpark, and from there you can undertake the just under one mile (one and half kilometre) scenic walk back to the carpark through sandstone country and along Tolmer Creek.